Modular Homes vs. Manufactured Homes

 The Difference Between Modular and Manufactured

 Although a modular home is manufactured, it’s not the same thing as a “manufactured,” or “mobile,” home.
-According to the U.S. Department of Housing and Urban Development (HUD), modular homes are built to the same local, county and state building codes as site-built homes.
-Manufactured homes, on the other hand, are constructed according to HUD code.
+According to the U.S. Department of Housing and Urban Development (HUD), modular homes are built to the same local, county, and state building codes as site-built homes.
+Manufactured homes, on the other hand, are constructed according to the federal HUD Code.
 HUD requires that a manufactured home be built on a permanent chassis rather than on a foundation.

 Financing a modular home is the same as financing a site-built new construction.
 The mortgage loan begins as a construction loan to be disbursed in several “draws” as construction progresses to predetermined milestones.
 For example, the first draw might be made after the land has been excavated, and the next after the foundation is in.
 The work must be inspected at each stage.
 Once it has been determined that the work has been completed properly, the buyer is asked to sign off on the payment so that the next phase of construction may begin.
 Once all the construction-loan money has been disbursed and the buyer takes possession, the loan converts to a standard mortgage loan.